Datasets for Lane Detection in Autonomous Driving: A Comprehensive Review

-\subsection{DSDLDE}
+Huang et al.~\cite{huang2018apolloscape} presented the apolloscape dataset in 2018 with recordings from Beijing, China.
+The recordings were taken using a test vehicle equipped with a stereo camera setup with 3384$\times$2710 px.
+In total, the dataset for lane marking detection features 165,979 frames which are split into 132,189 training images and 33,790 testing images.
+For those images labels as 2D and 3D segmentation masks are provided.
+Regarding diversity, the dataset features varying traffic densities and 9 lane marking types including white and yellow lines.
+Moreoever, the dataset features different lighting conditions due to different times of day including nighttime recordings; however, adverse weather such as rain or fog are not part of the dataset.

+\subsubsection{\textbf{DSDLDE}}

 In 2019 Lee and Moon~\cite{lee2018robust} proposed the DSDLDE dataset which consists of 48 video clips with a total of 33,323 frames recorded in the United States and South Korea.
 The images show a resolution of 1920$\times$1080 px.
-The dataset shows a high scenario diversity as it includes recordings from highways, urban areas and tunnels at day and night time with varying camera positions.
-Additionally, for day and night time clear weather, rain with varying intensities and recordings with snowfall are included.
+The dataset shows a high scenario diversity as it includes recordings from highways, urban areas and tunnels at day and nighttime with varying camera positions.
+Additionally, for day and nighttime clear weather, rain with varying intensities and recordings with snowfall are included.
 The labels are manually annotated as 2D polylines in the TuSimple format.
 The dataset is not publicly available.